-2 Overall Aims
+2. Overall Aims

-- This policy will contribute to safeguarding our students and promoting their welfare and mental health by supporting the child's development in ways that will foster security, confidence and resilience at the same time considering the best interest of the child. - Providing an environment in which children and young people feel safe, secure, valued and respected, feel confident and know how to approach adults if they are in difficulties - Raising the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse. - Ensure our staff identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - Providing a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support plans for those children including Child Missing from Education.
+- This policy will contribute to safeguarding our students and promoting their welfare and mental health by supporting the child's development in ways that will foster security, confidence and resilience at the same time considering the best interest of the child. - Providing an environment in which children and young people feel safe, secure, valued and respected, feel confident and know how to approach adults if they are in difficulties. - Raising the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse. - Ensure our staff identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - Providing a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support plans for those children including Child Missing/Absent from Education. - Acknowledging the need for effective and appropriate communication between all members of staff in relation to safeguarding pupils. - Developing a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - Developing effective working relationships with all other agencies involved in safeguarding children including Early Help and intervention. - Work within the curriculum raising awareness of and promoting safeguarding, to our children/young people including online safety inside and outside of establishment. - Ensuring that all adults within our school who have access to children have been checked as to their suitability.
+This includes other community users of our facilities.